-Rashel Khin was born on March 9, 1861 to Rebekka Emanuilovna and Miron Markovich (d.
+Rashel Khin was born on March 9, 1863 to Rebekka Emanuilovna and Miron Markovich (d.
 1897), an affluent member of the Jewish merchant class.
-A move to Moscow from Gorki in the Mogilev province (present-day Belorussia) in the late 1860s enabled the Khins to enroll their daughter in the girls’ third gymnasium (1877–1880).
-Upon her graduation, imbued with the Romantic ideal to “go to the people,” Khin headed to St. Petersburg with a plan to enroll at the “Women’s Medical Courses” in order to prepare for a career in midwifery.
+A move to Moscow from the Pale of Settlement—the city of Gorki in the Mogilev province (present-day Belarus)—allowed Khin to attend a girls’ gymnasium, where she received a first-class European education fit for a daughter of Russia’s privileged class.
+Imbued with the Romantic ideal to “go to the people,” she headed to St. Petersburg with a plan to enroll at the “Women’s Medical Courses” in order to prepare for a career in midwifery.
 Khin attended the courses only briefly, since they were shut down by order of the Minister of War a year after she arrived.
-Khin then took up study of the humanities at the Collège de France and the Sorbonne in Paris.
-She completed a three-year course in history and literature, all the while engaging in a mentor-disciple relationship with Ivan Turgenev.
+She then took up study of the humanities at the Collège de France and the Sorbonne in Paris.
+She completed a three-year course in history and literature while being mentored by Ivan Turgenev.

-Throughout her life Khin maintained a complicated relationship to Judaism and the Jewish people.
-To her mind, two distinct sorts of Jews existed in Imperial Russia: the aristocrat and the plebian.
-The former were educated at the finest gymnasia and universities of Russia or Europe, schooled in the manners of the West, easily blended with the intellectual and cultural elite of their countries and resided, so far as Russia was concerned, within its interior.
+Throughout her life, Khin maintained a complicated relationship to Judaism and the Jewish people.
+She divided the Jews of Imperial Russia into “aristocrats” and “plebians.”
+The former—of which she considered herself—were educated at the finest gymnasia and universities of Russia or Europe, were schooled in the manners of the West, easily blended with the intellectual and cultural elite, and resided, so far as Russia was concerned, within its interior.
 Those of the latter were ignorant of the civilizing ways and ideas of modernity, vulgar in dress and behavior, a conspicuous embarrassment to their refined brothers and sisters, and resided in the Pale of Settlement.
-From childhood, Khin was immersed in Russian culture and society, but as an adult she began to take an avid interest in things Jewish as mounting restrictions and then full-blown violence against Jews goaded her to action.
-At some point during the 1880s, Khin converted to Christianity in order to escape from her brief, and apparently unbearable, marriage to Solomon Feldshtein, a lawyer who refused to grant her a divorce.
-Since Jewish law generally prohibits a woman from initiating a divorce and Russian law regards a marriage between a Jew and a Christian as dissolved, her apostasy might be viewed as an end in itself.
-That is, she converted to seek neither professional advancement nor spiritual sustenance.

-Whatever Khin’s political leanings, she fled Russia for France shortly after the Revolution of 1905.
-But she could not stay away from her homeland and returned in 1914, pledging involvement in the political experiment then sweeping through Russia.
-Upon her return, she was caught up in the daily struggle for survival.
-Her writing became circumscribed to miscellaneous correspondence and the daily diary she kept until 1917.
-In the eleven-year gap from her final diary entry to her death on December 28, 1928, we never hear from Khin again, nor do we have any details regarding her place of death and burial.
+Khin and Goldovsky (and Luboshutz) fled Russia for France shortly after the Revolution of 1905.
+They returned to their homeland in 1914, pledging involvement in the political experiment then sweeping Russia.
+Upon her return, Khin got swept up in the daily struggle for survival.
+Her writing became circumscribed to correspondence and the daily diary she kept until 1917.
+She died on December 28, 1928.

-Among her papers are a voluminous diary and memoir.
-Her papers are at RGALI (Russian State Archive of Literature and Art), Moscow, fond 128, opis 1 and 2.
+Khin’s papers (including a diary and memoir) are at RGALI (Russian State Archive of Literature and Art), Moscow, fond 128, opis 1 and 2.

 Khin’s letters to Turgenev appear in Pis’ma Turgenevu (1909): 207–210.
 His short letters to her are found among her archival holdings: RGALI, f.
 128, op.
 1, d.
 107 (Apr.
 17–Aug.
 19, 1881).